-5 reasons why your company should try out smart glasses today
+5 reasons to try on smart glasses today

-1. A new generation of smart glasses entering the field
+1. A new generation of powerful smart glasses entered the field

-The announcement of the Glass Enterprise Edition officially lauded a new era for smart glasses.
+The announcement of the Glass Enterprise Edition officially ushered in a new era for smart glasses.
 The second generation of smart glasses has longer battery life and increased processing power.
-Some start to live up to the industry requirements and can endure the hardships of the factory floor.
+Similar devices with different form factors such as Realwear HMT-1, the new Vuzix M400, give show signs handsfree displays will start to live up to the industry requirements and endure the hardships of the factory floor.
+Newcomer to the market, Iristick challenges the idea that smart glasses are an independent hardware solution Iristick’s smart glasses connect to a smartphone, increasing both processing power and battery life.

 Glass Enterprise Edition